 Can a US citizen retire to Portugal?

-US citizens can retire in Portugal by applying for an appropriate visa and residency permit, e.g., the Portugal D7 Visa.
+US citizens can retire in Portugal by applying for an appropriate visa and residency permit, such as the Portugal D7 Visa.

 What are the cons of living in Portugal?